 Keep in mind that everyone has their own personal preference for what glove brand and style they like best.
 Some people prefer more padded gloves that are puffy and thick (Windy and Top King fit this criterion).
 Some people like shorter, smaller gloves with a lot of padding (Fairtex), and some people want a middle ground glove (Yokkao, Twins fit this) in terms of glove size.

 Every glove model from each of the major brands feels different on your hand and offers different feedback, so if you buy a pair and don’t like how it feels, try a different brand of glove.
 It may take some trial and error but you should eventually find a glove that best suits you.
 We recommend you start out with the basic TWINS model glove as your first glove and go from there.
 Check out our Ultimate Glove guides for specific picks.

 Keep in mind that you’ll want a good pair of Muay Thai hand wraps to go with your gloves.
-A shitty pair of hand wraps mean you can’t wrap them as tight around your hands (meaning less wrist support) and they may cause additional abrasion on your knuckles (meaning your can get raw knuckles which bleed).
-Finding the right hand wrap is very important, therefore.
+A shitty pair of hand wraps mean you can’t wrap them as tight around your hands (which means less wrist support) and they may cause additional abrasion on your knuckles (meaning you can get raw knuckles which bleed).
+Finding the right-hand wrap is very important, therefore.
 Look at our Ultimate Guide to the Best Handwraps for some recommendations and things to look for in a hand wrap.

 Read more of our Ultimate Guides Below:

 - A guide to the Best Skipping Ropes